To view this process 'at a glance', click here

 Option 2 – You provide the minimum of details and we will complete all the necessary documentation you’ll need for your Decree Nisi online at NO EXTRA COST.

-All our documentation is written and approved by a team of highly regarded independent divorce solicitors with a wealth of experience in this field.
+All our documentation is written and approved by a team of highly experienced divorce lawyers with a wealth of experience in this field.
 Our simple solutions will help you progress easily to the final stage of your divorce…

 After the declaration of your Decree Nisi, you will need to wait a further six weeks and one day, after which you are entitled to apply for a Decree Absolute.